erikthered.com logo

 The total test time for the SAT is 3 hours and 45 minutes.
 You should get three five-minute breaks during the test, so the total elapsed time for the SAT is about 4 hours.
 The breakdown of the test is: 70 minutes for critical reading, 60 minutes for writing (including the essay), and 70 minutes for math.
 There is also a non-graded section which takes an additional 25 minutes.
 The test will begin sometime between 8 a.m. and 9 a.m. local time, depending on the particular testing site, and end by 1 p.m.
 Generally, you should plan to arrive at the testing location a comfortable amount of time before 8 a.m.

 Shown below is the time breakdown of a 10-section SAT administration.
-(Note that students at some test centers will receive a shorter, 9-section SAT.
+(Note that students at some test centers will receive a 9-section SAT which is 25 minutes shorter than the 10-section SAT.
 See After The Test (SAT Test Forms) for more details.)

 • Section 1.
 25 minute section: Essay